Best Camera for Wildlife Photography to Capture Nature, Birds & Animals

 Many would consider it a bridge camera before you leap to something with a faster shooting speed and better low light performance.

 Sensor: Full Frame | Resolution: 24.3MP | Monitor: 3.2-inch tilt-angle touchscreen, 2359K dots | Autofocus: 153- AF points | Max frame rate: 12fps | Video: 4K at 30p | Weight: 1405g (3 lb)

 Moving from the smallest wildlife camera to one of the largest, we arrive at the Nikon D5.
 This high-end professional-level DSLR camera will enable you to capture exceptional images of wildlife no matter the surroundings.

 This beast of a camera features a large body with two large handgrips ideal for moving from portrait to landscape orientation.
 The heft of this camera is not to be taken lightly as it weighs in at 1405g (3lb) for the body only.

-The camera has a very organic layout that is laden with terminal ports, buttons and control dials.
+The Nikon is a great wildlife camera as it has a very organic layout that is laden with terminal ports, buttons and control dials.
 Those new to the camera may be a little intimidated by the layout and the sheer number of controls.

-The internal menu system is very intuitive and easy to navigate on the large rear touch screen.
+The internal menu system of this full-frame camera is very intuitive and easy to navigate on the large rear touch screen.
 There are also two additional sub-monitors for displaying critical shooting information.

 When it comes to wildlife photography, the Nikon D5 has an incredible autofocus system where both subject tracking and low light performance are amazing.
 Its ability to track fast and erratic animals and birds are simply stunning.